andyw8/react_to_rails/README.md

 - Icons are converted to verbose SVG markup

 This tool generates a View Component based on the supplied React component which should be much more convenient for Rails.

+It's likely that you'll need to still do _some_ work, but it should save a lot of time.

 For more details of the conversion process, you can look at the [prompt](./lib/react_to_rails/convert.rb).